MicahElie/Sym-Bot/Application/README.md

 * Quantity : 1

 ## Communication
-As you know, the Sym-Bot uses an ESP32, a Raspberry Pi 4 and an OpenCR Arduino microcontroler.
+As you know, the Sym-Bot uses an ESP32, a Raspberry Pi 4 and an OpenCR Arduino microcontroller.
 All the code found in this section allows the communication between thoses devices to be functional.
 ### BluetoothComm
 Bluetooth Communication is used between Glove UI (ESP32) and Control System (PI4)

-Steps to setup bluetooth device (Must do before you launch main application) :
+Steps to setup Bluetooth device (Must do before you launch main application) :
-1. Turn on bluetooth on Raspberry PI
+1. Turn on Bluetooth on Raspberry PI
-2. Supply the device bluetooth
+2. Supply the device Bluetooth
 3. Connect ESP32's device on Raspberry PI
 4. Collect the informations device
 * If you don't know the MAC & uuid device :
 Using [rfcomm-client.py's example](https://github.com/pybluez/pybluez/blob/master/examples/simple/rfcomm-client.py) to find MAC & uuid device
 5. Write "BT" to select bluetooth communication in main.py
 ```
-10  # Select Communication's type between "USB" (Simuling UI) or "BT" (Glove)
+10  # Select Communication's type between "USB" (Alternative proto-board UI) or "BT" (Glove)
 11  TypeComm = "BT"
 ```
 6. Change the MAC & uuid device for yours